hdlinh1808/Oauth2Central/README.md

 # Oauth2Central
 ### Installation
 This app support only mongodb.
-Start with run schema validators in *initdb.js*
+Start with running all schema validators in *initdb.js*

 run:\
 `yarn install`